lost-egg/lost-egg.github.io/combat.md

 [^join-battle-plus-three]: In the original text, it's unclear if someone joining an existing combat gets the +3s bonus.
 As a best-guess interpretation that bonus is included here.

 Your Initiative can rise or fall to any number.
 If an effect increases or lowers your Initiative, it's written Xi, where X is the amount.
+Some effects will **reset** your Initiative to your **base Initiative**, which for most characters is 3, but for some characters may be higher or lower.

 If you have low Initiative and haven't acted yet, and you increase your Initiative to greater than that of other characters who have already acted, you take your turn on the next tick.
 No matter how your Initiative changes, you only take your turn once in a given a round.

 If you would take your turn but want to wait, you can delay your action to a later tick.
 If you do, you lose 2i, but you can take your action on any tick later in the round than your original Initiative, including on the same tick as another character.
 This can be useful to set up [Clash attacks](#clashes) or for coordinating a fight with your allies.